 Here's the roll call and docket for the bill.

-Republicans hailed the bill as overdue action, citing the James O'Keefe voter fraud videos during the New Hampshire Presidential Primary in January.
+Republicans hailed the bill as overdue action, citing the James O'Keefe during the New Hampshire Presidential Primary in January.

 "Voters are rightly outraged by the reports of voter fraud during our First-in-the-Nation Primary," said Wayne MacDonald, chairman of the Republican State Committee.
 He criticized Gov. John Lynch, a Democrat, for vetoing a photo ID voter bill in 2011.

-Groups, such as the League of Women Voters, are in opposition to this latest legislation, though bill sponsors say they are working to build bipartisan support.
+Groups, such as the League of Women Voters, this latest legislation, though bill sponsors say they are working to build bipartisan support.
 LWV, for example, maintains the bill would represent a barrier to the constitutional right to vote, especially for elderly and disabled.

 Senate Majority Leader Jeb Bradley, a co-sponsor, said the bill would not disenfranchise any voters, nor create a barrier.

 Sen. Ray White, R-Bedford, who represents Merrimack said the bill makes sense.
 "I believe it is well thought out and has no barriers," he said in a statement.
 "Voting is a precious commodity.
 People get excited to vote when they know their vote counts.
 People get discouraged if they think voter fraud will cancel their vote.
 SB 289 gives voters confidence that their vote counts."